-In addition to these statutory elements of the course, the Repton PSHE programme is designed to ensure that there is necessary preparation for citizenship in the years to come and covers areas such as ethical and responsible consumerism, financial decision making and other elements of citizenship such as voting.
-There is an emphasis on a spiral curriculum with the lessons in Repton Senior building on the foundations laid through PSHE at Repton Prep.
+In addition to these statutory elements of the course, the Repton Prep School's PSHE programme is designed to ensure that there is necessary preparation for citizenship in the years to come and covers areas such as ethical and responsible consumerism, financial decision making and other elements of citizenship such as voting.
+There is an emphasis on a spiral curriculum with the lessons in Repton Prep School building towards the curriculum at Repton School.

-The content and delivery of the course at Repton School is designed to encourage respect for others with regard to protected characteristics.
-Throughout the course principles are actively promoted which encourage respect for other people, paying particular regard to characteristics set out in the Equality Act 2010 (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation).
+The content and delivery of the course at both Repton Prep and Repton Senior is designed to encourage respect for others with regard to protected characteristics.
+Throughout the course principals are actively promoted which encourage respect for other people, paying particular regard to characteristics set out in the Equality Act 2010 (age, disability, gender, reassignment, marriage and civil partnership, pregnancy and maternity, race, religion, or belief, sex and sexual orientation).